-Annouk Thys mostly works with ceramic materials as glaze and porcelain.
-During her study at LUCA Gent (BE) she knew that experimenting was important to her, bringing together different materials—both ceramic and others—to investigate how they interact.
+Annouk works with materials as glaze and porcelain.
+During her study at LUCA Gent (BE) she knew that experimenting was important to her, bringing together different materials - both ceramic and others - to investigate how they interact.
 An interaction that initially arises as “self-forming.”
-Different layers of materials are brought together and each finds its way.
-This process of transformation is a way of finding new possibilities within a material.
-Gravity, time and space also have an influence.
-This interplay of experiment, creation and chance—making processes tangible and showing what usually remains invisible—is what challenges her and creates new forms.
-It is here, for her, that meaning arises.
-It is a process of transformation unfolding in installations as she made for SMAK (Gent 2010) and The Biennale of Moscow ( 2011).
+Different layers of materials are brought together and each material finds its way.
+This process of transformation is a way of finding new possibilities through and within a material.
+Heat, gravity, time and space have an influence.
+This interplay of experiment, creation and luck - making processes tangible and showing what usually remains invisible - is what challenges her.
+It is the driver of her work and results in new forms or installations as she made for SMAK (Gent 2010) and The Biennale of Moscow ( 2011).